digitalaidseattle/seattle-humane-app/.github/pull_request_template.md

 _If your PR includes UI changes, please utilize this checklist:_
 - [ ] Semantic HTML implemented?
 - [ ] Keyboard operability supported?
-- [ ] Color contrast tested?
+- [ ] Color contrast tested? _more info [here](https://webaim.org/articles/contrast/evaluating)_

 ## Added/updated tests?
-_We are aiming for 100% statement coverage._
+_There should be 90% statement coverage and the coverage percent increases with each commit, unless a reviewer approves an exception._

 - [ ] Yes
 - [ ] No, and this is why: _please replace this line with details on why tests have not been included_
 - [ ] I need help with writing tests

+## Can reviewers merge this PR upon approval?
+- [ ] yes, reviewers can merge this PR
+- [ ] no, the author of this PR needs to merge it

 ## [optional] Are there any post-deployment tasks we need to perform?